-Erin and her husband Pavel decided what’s really important and took the risk of quitting their high paying jobs to dedicate their lives to their family and to raising bees.
+Erin and her husband Pavel decided what’s really important and took the risk of taking a hiatus from their high paying, stressful jobs to dedicate their lives to their family and to raising bees.
 Since that daring decision, they added two children to their hectic, happy days.

 With no experience raising bees but armed with lessons from books and information from successful bee keepers, they tried their hand at keeping bees only to be unsuccessful for five years.
 Undaunted, they learned from their mistakes and made improvements and were thrilled to have three hives survive last winter.
 The colonies are doing well and going about their busy bee business of mostly foraging for pollen and nectar.
 Even baby bees help out cleaning the hive, nursing larva, and attending to the queen.
 Erin pointed out baby bees doing figure eights near the hive to practice flying.